dewarim/cinnamon4/docs/api.md

 ---

 # /api/osd/createOsd
 Create a new OSD.
-Requires: this must be a multipart-mime request, with part "createOsdRequest" and optional part "file" if this object should contain data.
+Requires: this must be a multipart-mime request, with part "cinnamonRequest" and optional part "file" if this object should contain data.